nshkrdotcom/mcp_client/docs/adr/0010-mvp-scope-and-deferrals.md

 **Included in MVP:**
 - ✅ Exponential backoff with jitter on connection failure
 - ✅ Per-request timeouts with cancellation
+- ✅ Optional session tracking (session IDs only when stateful tools are in play)
 - ✅ Active-once backpressure (see ADR-0004)
 - ✅ Tombstone-based late response filtering (see ADR-0005)
 - ✅ Bounded send retry for transport busy (see ADR-0007)